smart48/larak8/README.md

 # Smart48 Laravel Deploy

-Kubernetes Deployment of Dockerized Laravel application.
+Kubernetes Deployment of Dockerized Laravel application at Digital Ocean.
 This deployment setup is still in alpha stage so cannot be used for production and even testing is limited.
 We currently have a basic

-- php fpm deployment and service
+- php fpm deployment
-- nginx deployment and services
+- nginx deployment
+- load balancer service
+- cron job
+- horizon deployment
+- code volume

-We still need to add
+We still need to work on:

-1. Workspace,
+1. Workspace to take care of `php artisan` tasks,
-2. PHP Worker
+2. PHP Worker for running supervisor and
+3. rework the existing ones some more.

-## Web Deployment
+## Deployments

-Option to run PHP FPM or Laravel App with Nginx in one deployment.
-Nginx we use a standard base image and add configuration using a configmap.
-Web deployment uses `HorizontalPodAutoscaler` which we may remove again as we do things during provisoning already.
+Option to run PHP FPM or Laravel App with Nginx and Load Balancer in one deployment.
+Nginx we use a standard base image and add configuration using the image.
+PHP FPM is a custom image wit all the needs of a Laravel application.
+The web deployment uses `HorizontalPodAutoscaler` as well which we may remove again as we do things during provisoning already.

+### Local vs DO

+Local deployment uses a basic volume loading from the host whereas the DO deployment uses a persisent volume storage using the DO CSI plugin
 ### PHP Deployment

 We are using a custom PHP FPM image.
 Laradock image still in this repository, but not in use.